The form of this README is shamelessly poached from Zhengdong Wang. He starts his README with the following:

 Literature

-• David Foster Wallace’s Infinite Jest, This Is Water (video here), and “Roger Federer as a Religious Experience” (works not named are because I haven’t read them).
+• David Foster Wallace’s Infinite Jest, This Is Water (video here), and “Roger Federer as a Religious Experience”.

 • Vladimir Nabokov’s Speak, Memory and Lolita.